websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

 Liferay DXP can connect to your database using DXP's built-in data source (recommended) or a JNDI data source on your app server.

-To configure DXP's built-in data source when you run DXP for the first time, use the [Setup Wizard](../../../getting-started/using-the-setup-wizard.md).
-Optionally, configure the data source in your `portal-ext.properties` file based on the [Database Template](../../reference/database-templates.md) for your database.
+You can configure DXP's built-in data source with your database the first time you run DXP by using the [Setup Wizard](../../../getting-started/using-the-setup-wizard.md).
+Or you can configure the data source in a [`portal-ext.properties` file](../../reference/portal-properties.md) based on the [Database Template](../../reference/database-templates.md) for your database.

-Otherwise, you can configure the data source in WebLogic:
+Otherwise, you can configure the data source in WebLogic.

 1. Get the JDBC JAR from your DXP WAR (7.4+) or from the database vendor, and copy it to the domain's `lib` folder.
 1. Log in to the AdminServer console.